-I am a pre-medical student who believes there is tremendous value in reading, thinking about, and discussing classic literature of all sorts.
+I am a pre-medicine student who believes that there is tremendous value in reading, thinking about, and discussing classic literature.

 This blog serves a few purposes: